BlockJayn/ChatGPT-SpeechToText-Google-Chrome-Extension/README.md

 ## Disclaimer

 This is a private project.
-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the OpenAI, ChatGPT, or any of its subsidiaries or its affiliates.
+It is not affiliated, associated, authorized, endorsed by, or in any way officially connected with OpenAI, ChatGPT, or any of their subsidiaries or affiliates.

 ## Contact